What is Renew AC?

 - do not require payments for a term of 30 years.
 At the end of the 30 year Loan Term, the loan may be extended for an additional 30-year period, so long as the low-income homeowner is not in default of any of the initial qualifying program requirements or terms.

 The loan will be due and payable before the end of its term if the property ceases to be owner-occupied or when the property transfers to an owner who does not qualify to assume the loan.
+If the owner passes away, surviving children may automatically assume the loan.
+Qualified buyers approved by the Program Administrator can assume the loan provided they owner-occupy the home and meet the eligibility requirements.

 Will my children have to repay the loan when I pass on?